Helkomine/InvariantGuard/README.md

 If `guardOrigin` is `NONE` or `LOCAL`, the decoded `MutableSetList` SHALL replace the current `MutableSetList`, and `guardOrigin` SHALL be set to `LOCAL`.
 If `guardOrigin` is `INHERITED`, the effective `MutableSetList` SHALL be computed as the intersection of the decoded `MutableSetList` and the inherited `MutableSetList` from the parent execution frame, and `guardOrigin` `SHALL` remain `INHERITED`.

-#### Thực thi bất biến trên mã lệnh thay đổi trạng thái
+#### Enforcement of mutation invariants

-While executing an execution frame where guardOrigin is LOCAL or INHERITED, any instruction that attempts to mutate state outside the permitted scope defined by the effective MutableSetList SHALL result in an exceptional halt equivalent to an out-of-gas condition.
+While executing an execution frame where `guardOrigin` is `LOCAL` or `INHERITED`, any instruction that attempts to mutate state outside the permitted scope defined by the effective `MutableSetList` SHALL result in an exceptional halt equivalent to an out-of-gas condition.
-The following operations SHALL always result in an exceptional halt when guardOrigin is not NONE:
+The following operations SHALL always result in an exceptional halt when `guardOrigin` is not `NONE`:

-Execution of CALLCODE.
+• Execution of `CALLCODE`.
-Execution of SELFDESTRUCT.
+• Execution of `SELFDESTRUCT`.

-The following operations SHALL result in an exceptional halt unless explicitly permitted by the effective MutableSetList:
+The following operations SHALL result in an exceptional halt unless explicitly permitted by the effective `MutableSetList`:

-CALL with a non-zero value, unless mutation of Balance is permitted for both the caller address and the target address.
+• `CALL` with a non-zero value, unless mutation of Balance is permitted for both the caller address and the target address.
-CREATE or CREATE2, unless mutation of Code and Nonce is permitted for the created address, and mutation of Nonce is permitted for the caller address.
+• `CREATE` or `CREATE2`, unless mutation of Code and Nonce is permitted for the created address, and mutation of Nonce is permitted for the caller address.
 If a non-zero value is transferred, mutation of Balance MUST also be permitted for both addresses.
-SSTORE, unless mutation of Storage is permitted for the executing address and the target storage slot is explicitly allowed.
+• `SSTORE`, unless mutation of Storage is permitted for the executing address and the target storage slot is explicitly allowed.
-TSTORE, unless mutation of TransientStorage is permitted for the executing address and the target transient storage slot is explicitly allowed.
+• `TSTORE`, unless mutation of TransientStorage is permitted for the executing address and the target transient storage slot is explicitly allowed.

-Any future opcode or protocol change that introduces new forms of state mutation MUST define its interaction with MUTABLE in a manner consistent with the enforcement rules defined herein.
+Any future opcode or protocol change that introduces new forms of state mutation MUST define its interaction with `MUTABLE` in a manner consistent with the enforcement rules defined herein.

-### Các trường hợp ngoại lệ

-- Hết gas
-- Không đủ toán hạng trên ngăn xếp
+### Exceptional conditions

+Execution of `MUTABLE` SHALL result in an exceptional halt if any of the following occur:

+• Out-of-gas.
+• Insufficient stack items.
-- Any attempt to decode RLP data that would require reading beyond length bytes SHALL result in an exceptional halt.
+• Any attempt to decode RLP data that would require reading beyond length bytes.
-- Dữ liệu RLP payload cho MutableSetList không khớp với cấu trúc đã được định nghĩa.

-### Chi phí gas

-Chi phí gas cho mã lệnh `MUTABLE` bao gồm phí cơ bản `BASE_OPCODE_COST`, ngoài ra còn có chi phí mở rộng bộ nhớ theo quy tắc tính phí EVM hiện hành và chi phí tính trên mỗi chunk (32-byte) tương ứng với `length` được chỉ định nhằm hỗ trợ phân tích rlp.
+• The RLP payload does not conform to the MutableSetList structure defined in this specification.

+### Gas cost

+The gas cost of the MUTABLE opcode consists of:

+• The base opcode cost `BASE_OPCODE_COST`.
+• Memory expansion costs, calculated according to existing EVM rules.
+• A per-chunk (32-byte) cost proportional to length, to account for RLP decoding overhead.

 ## Lý do